 - Rotate the chicken breasts using a tong.
 Fry for another 4 to 5 minutes, or until golden brown.
 You will know that the chicken is cooked when it will already be firm to touch and juice starts to ooze.

 - Meanwhile, preheat the broiler; in a small saucepan simmer the tomato sauce.

 - Place the chicken breasts on a plate lined with a paper towel.
 Drain for a minute.

 - On a rack on a baking tray transfer the chicken breasts, topping each one with ¼ cup of the sauce, and dividing the mozzarella among them, arranging the slices in a single layer.

 - For 3 to 4 minutes broil the chicken until the mozzarella melts.
 Arrange on individual plates and serve immediately.

 To prevent excessive and extra moisture, the mozzarella should be drained meticulously on paper towels.
 The moisture makes the panko breading on the chicken mushy.
 It’s a fact that the mozzarella adds a fresh sweet taste to the chicken breasts but you could also use provolone if you prefer to have a more pungent cheese.
-If your pan cannot hold the bulk of the chicken breasts then you can divide them in 2 batches or better yet you can use 2 pans.
+If your pan cannot hold the bulk of the chicken breasts then you can divide them interviews all recipes 2 batches or better yet you can use 2 pans.